kgorking/ecs/README.md

 # Systems
-Systems are where the code that operates on an entities components is located.
+Systems holds the logic that operates on components that are attached to entities.

 A system is built from a user-provided lambda using the function `ecs::make_system`.
 Systems can operate on as many components as you need; there is no limit.

 Accessing components in systems is done through *references*.
 If you forget to do so, you will get a compile-time error to remind you.